RelevanceAI/relevanceai/docsrc/manual_source/index.rst

 Authorization
 ---------------

-Authorization is incredibly useful.
-It can be thought of in the following hierarchy:
+Relevance AI's authorization can be thought of under the following hierarchy:

 .. code-block::